Manojlovic1998/manojlovic1998/README.md

 - Kubernetes
   - Running Multi Container App on Kubernetes.
 Showcases the implementation of Kubernetes objects to orchestrate intercommunication of applications within the cluster.
 GitHub: https://github.com/Manojlovic1998/running-multi-container-app-on-k8s

+- VSCode Extention/Plugin:
+  - Jelly is a theme designed to make the workspace more colorful, it introduces a new color scheme for the workspace, and the color scheme is more vibrant.
+GitHub: https://github.com/Manojlovic1998/vscode-jelly-theme,  Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=NemanjaManojlovic.jelly
 - ThreeJS:
   - 3D Cube.
 Showcases the use of ThreeJS module classes for setting up a basic scene.
 GitHub: https://github.com/Manojlovic1998/threejs-cube